shipofthesis/shipofthesis/Howtos/contributing_your_thesis.md

 # Contributing your thesis to Ship of Thesis.

 First of all thank you so much for considering to contribute to ship of thesis.
+Before you contribute, just quickly checkout the section on [licensing and copyright](licensing_and_copyright.md).
-The process for contribution is extremely simple.
+<br />The process for contribution is extremely simple.

 - Go to the main page of the repository.